-The pharmaceutical industry is furthermore subject to extensive environmental regulation.
-We therefore face the risk of incurring liability for damages or the costs of remedying environmental issues because of the chemical ingredients contained in pharmaceutical products and the nature of their manufacturing process.
+The pharmaceutical industry is also subject to extensive environmental regulation.
+We therefore face the risk of incurring liability for damages or the costs of remedying environmental harms because of the chemical ingredients contained in our products and the processes involved with their manufacture.
+For example, we could be held liable for costs to investigate or remediate contamination resulting from the presence or release of hazardous materials at or from any of our properties or the disposal of any such materials at third party sites.
 Although we have never incurred any such liability in any material amount, we may be subject to liability in the future.
-We may also be required to increase expenditures to remedy environmental issues and comply with applicable regulations.
-If we fail to comply with environmental regulations to use, discharge or dispose of hazardous materials appropriately or otherwise to comply with the conditions attached in our operating licenses, the licenses could be revoked and we could be subject to criminal sanctions and substantial liability.
+We may also be required to increase expenditures to address environmental issues and to comply with applicable regulations.
+If we fail to comply with environmental regulations or the conditions of our operating licenses, the licenses could be revoked and we could be subject to criminal sanctions and substantial liability.
 We could also be required to suspend or modify our manufacturing operations.